kyma-project/kyma/docs/04-operation-guides/security/sec-06-access-expose-kiali-grafana.md

 1. Create a new OpenID Connect application for your identity provider and set the callback URL to the `/oauth2/callback` path of your service.

-   For example, if your Kyma cluster is reachable under `kyma.example.com`, use `https://kiali.kyma.example.com/oauth2/callback`.
+   For example, if your Kyma cluster is reachable under `kyma.example.com`, use `https://kiali.kyma.example.com/oauth2/callback` for Kiali.

    > **TIP:** The subdomain is already exposed by default.
 Simply change the root domain to your cluster domain.